 WaunaFest Run – Forty Years of Fun, Fritz & Fitness!

-The first Waunakee Volksfest Run was held on July 28, 1979, where over 400 runners lined up in front of Koltes Lumber on Main Street.
-Entrance fees were $3 which included a hi-quality t-shirt!
+The first Waunakee Volksfest Run was held on July 28, 1979 where more than 400 runners lined up in front of Koltes Lumber on Main Street.
+Entrance fees were $3, which included a high quality t-shirt!

 The First Courses

 The late Russ Metcalf, an experienced runner, agreed to help lay out the courses.
 The first year, 1979, offered two courses measuring 15 and 5 kilometers.
 The second year, 1980, the courses were redesigned to measure 10 miles and 3.5 miles.
 The courses and distances varied over the years as the Village and the Run grew.
 Today, the Run offers a 10 mile, 5K and 2 mile walk with courses that wind through the neighborhoods of Waunakee before returning to the historic Village Park to cross the finish line.
 The Kiddie Run was added in 2011, making WaunaFest Run an event for the entire family!